Graph selection with GGMselect: Numerical study

+{\bf Assessing the performances of the methods}.
 We assess the performances of the investigated methods on the basis of $N_{G} \times N_{X}$ runs where $N_{G}$ is the number of simulated graphs and $N_{X}$ the number of matrices $\X$ simulated for each of these graphs.
 We compare each simulated graph $G$ with the estimated graphs $\widehat{G}$ by counting edges that are correctly identified as present or absent, and those that are wrongly identified.
 We thus estimate the false discovery rate (or FDR) defined as the expected proportion of wrongly detected edges among edges detected as present, and the power defined as the expected proportion of rightly detected edges among edges present in the graph.

 The statistical procedures designed to select graphs have one or several parameters that must be tuned.
 The quality of the final estimation is then affected as well by the intrinsic ability of the procedure to select an accurate graph, as by the parameter tuning.
 First, we investigate the first issue by varying the values of the tuning parameters and plotting {\it power versus FDR curves}.
 We choose $p=100$, $n=50$ and $I_{s}=3$.
 Then, taking the point of view of a typical user, we compare the different procedures with the tuning parameter recommended in the literature.
 We investigate the effect of $n$ by choosing $n=30, 50, 100, 150$, keeping $p=100$.
 We also evaluate the effect of graph sparsity taking $I_{s} = 1, 2, 3, 4, 5$, $p=30$ to keep the computer time under reasonable values, and $n=30$.
+Finally, we compare our criterion defined by Equations~\eref{definition_critere} and~\eref{definition_penalite} to a BIC-type criterion which selects a graph by minimizing with respect to $G \in \widehat \G$,

+We base this last simulation study on empty graphs with $p=1000$ and $n=100$, in order to evaluate in practice, the tendancy of BIC to overfit in a high dimensional setting.